-"Hub, white man let go me," said the child of the sunny land, striving desperately to free himself from the desecrating touch of the unbelieving mortal.

-"Otjen, help me!
-I've got him!" cried Owen, holding on to the spirit legs like a puppy to a bone.
+"Hub, white man let go me." said the "child of the sunny land, striving desperately to free himself from the desecrating touch of the unbelieving mortal.
+"Otjen, help mel I've got him!" cried.
+Owen, holding on to the spirit legs like a puppy to a bone.
 Otjen jumped forward and took hold of Ninwaukee's arm with one hand, and clasped him about the body with the other.
-The spirit plunged around and struggled desperately, but could not free under the gas in the hallway. waukee had materialized into Church, the medium.
-He was in his shirt sleeves, his coat, with which he produced the "heaven-ly breezes," lay with his shoes under his chair, and his breath smelled horribly of
+The spirit plunged sround and the other.
+The spirit plunged around and struggled desperately, but could not free himself.

-'Open the door!" cried the ladies, naturally frightened at the unseen struggle.
+"Open the door!" cried the ladies, naturally frightened at the unseen struggle.

 The door was opened, the light streamed in, and Otjen and Owen dragged him out